 Use the copy running-config startup-config command to save your configuration changes to the startup configuration so that the changes will not be lost if the software reloads or a power outage occurs.
 For example:

 '''

-Router# copy running-config startup-config
+Router# copy running-config startup-config Building configuration...

-Destination filename [startup-config]? enter

-Building configuration...

-[OK]

 '''

-Note It may take a few minutes to save the configuration.
+It may take a few minutes to save the configuration.
+After the configuration has been saved, the following output is displayed: